nymtech/docs/content/validators/client.md

 The sample configuration files in `nym-validator/client/sample_configs/` are actually identical to the ones bundled with the [Qt Client Demo](../client-demo).
 {{% /notice %}}

-## Integrating the mixnet client in your applications
+## Integrating the validator client in your applications

 Depending on what language you're using, you can fire up the client in one of two ways.